top of page

 1. Business Process Assessment (BPA)

-Searching for a new or replacement Enterprise Resource Planning (ERP) business software system is time-consuming and daunting.
-One of the best ways to start is to use the services of an independent ERP software consultant who will perform a Business Process Assessment (BPA).
-The consultant will conduct a discovery interview with the stakeholders in all operational areas of your business and uncover needs, requirements, inefficiencies, and opportunities.
-Once the company's requirements have been established for present and future needs, a shortlist of qualified ERP software vendors is created, demos scheduled, and contracts awarded.
-The consultant will stay engaged with the customer throughout the implementation and go-live journey.
+Looking for a new or replacement Enterprise Resource Planning (ERP) business software system can be time-consuming and overwhelming.
+A significant initial step is to engage an independent ERP software consultant to perform a Business Process Assessment (BPA).
+This consultant will conduct interviews with stakeholders across all operational areas of your business to identify needs, requirements, inefficiencies, and opportunities.
+After determining the company's current and future needs, a list of appropriate ERP software vendors is compiled, demos are set up, and contracts are finalized.
+The consultant will continue to assist the customer throughout the implementation and go-live stages.

 2. Information Technology (IT) Assessment